maraisabella/dataviz-final-project-group4/README.md

 Slack, Team meetings every other day.

 ## Overview
-The purpose of this project is to implement end to end data pipeline and finally analyze the data
+The purpose of this project is to implement end to end data pipeline and finally analyze and model the data using ML techniques.

 ### Exploratory Data Analysis